Zorg Zonder Grenzen

 “I’ve lived here all my life, but sometimes I still feel like I don’t fully belong in either world.’’

 Amina is a student working on her master’s degree.
 She grew up in the Netherlands but often feels pressure navigating between her family’s cultural traditions and Dutch society.
-She has started to suspect she might have ADHD, but she feels unable to discuss this openly with her family.
+She avoids seeking mental health support due to fear of being judged or misunderstood within her family or community.

 Goals